View Planning Applications and Comment

 Our Planning Public Access system will let you view planning applications, planning appeals and enforcement cases back to 1990.
 As well as looking at past applications you will also be able to view current planning applications including plans, comments and important dates of which you need to be aware.

 Once you have found the application you want to look at, you can then see the documents associated with this application.
 These can include the application forms, plans and decision (if made).
-If the decision has not yet been made, you can also click, 'Make a public comment' and once you have registered with us your comments will be sent straight to the planning officer before being uploaded to the system.
+If the decision has not yet been made, you can also click, 'Make a public comment' .
 You are able to make an observation, support or object to a planning application.

 The "Public Access" link on the right allows you to search for current planning applications as well as previous ones back to 1990.
 There are a number of ways to search including by address, application number, parish, dates and using an interactive map.